TraGicCode/csharp-library-template/README.md

 1. Run msync offline to prevent loosing changes
   - msync update --offline
 1. verify results
+1. run ./scripts/commit-and-push-sync-file-changes.ps1
-1. Loop through each module and make a commit to the modulesync branch ( which msync is already switched to ) to indicate you updated/added the file manually
+  a.
+Loop through each module and make a commit to the modulesync branch ( which msync is already switched to ) to indicate you updated/added the file manually
-1. Now run msync to push the branch and changes and create the pr
+  b.
+Now run msync to push the branch and changes and create the pr
     - msync update --pr